-- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovation and patenting of their products.
-KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovation and patenting, respectively - Collaborate with financial sector players such as banks, SACCOs and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial services.
+- Collaborate with relevant training institutions such as Kenya Institute of Business Training and National Industrial Training Authority in knowledge and skills mapping in order to provide relevant entrepreneurial training and technical training, apprenticeship and certification programmes to MSEs. - Collaborate with national institutions such as Kenya Industrial Research and Development Institute (KIRDI) and Kenya Industrial Property Institute (KIPI) to carry out sensitization to MSEs on innovation and patenting of their products.
+KIRDI and KIPI need to facilitate mechanisms of subsidizing cost of innovation and patenting, respectively. - Collaborate with financial sector players such as banks, SACCOs and micro finance institutions in targeting MSEs through financial innovations with an opportunity to penetrate and deepen financial services.

-d) Governance and Regulation framework
+d) Governance and Regulation Framework

-- · Harmonize the number of licenses or permits obtained by MSEs with an intent of reducing the bureaucracies involved. - Work alongside the National Government to enhance security in/around worksites to reduce on crime and create a peaceful business environment.
+- Work with MSEA and Ethics and Anti-Corruption Commission to eliminate misallocation and exploitative tendencies within the worksites. - Work alongside the National Government to enhance security in/around worksites to reduce on crime and create a peaceful business environment.